VOCdevShy/Q-Learning_Frozen_Lake/README.md

 <br>(If you want to see what is gymnasium <a href="https://github.com/Farama-Foundation/Gymnasium">click here</a> to go on the Github page of Gymnasium)</br>
 <br>If you want more information about Q-Learning and the Frozen Lake game, please read the article from medium, he help me a lot to understand how works the Q-Learning: <a href="https://medium.com/towards-data-science/q-learning-for-beginners-2837b777741">Q-Learning For Beginners by Maxime Labonne</a></br>
 </br></h4>
-This project has been made in a studying context so it could have some errors in the code (You have a list in the "Bug List" file in the doc folder).
-If you see a problem, a bug or an error in the code, please open an issue.

 <h1 align="center"> Welcome on one of the most ultra-detailed version of the
   <br>Frozen-Lake Q-Learning project